Modifiers

 You can modify a preceding verb or noun phrase by using one of the relative clause particles:

-When you use the second form (vos), you must provide at least one constituent that refers to the verb or noun phrase, this is called the resumptive phrase.
-Hisyëö uses the demonstratives as resumptive pronouns within resumptive phrases.
-Use the proximal demonstrative (övo) when referring to the speaker or objects that the speaker possesses, use the medial demonstrative (ulyö) when referring to the person being addressed or objects possesed by that person, use the distal demonstrative (onö) when referring to someone else other than the person being addressed or objects possessed by that third party.
+When you want to organize your relative clause in a topical manner, the demonstratives can act as resumptive pronouns.
+Use the proximal demonstrative (öfo) when referring to the speaker or objects that the speaker possesses, use the medial demonstrative (ulyö) when referring to the person being addressed or objects possesed by that person, use the distal demonstrative (onö) when referring to someone else other than the person being addressed or objects possessed by that third party.